 Storage Capacity

-Most gamers can do with a 1 TB mechanical hard drive and pair it with a 128 GB SSD.
+Most gamers can do it with a 1 TB mechanical hard drive and pair it with a 128 GB SSD.
 Even though some people might ignore this feature, we think it is an essential investment for laptops.
 The boot-drive SSD can do a lot of wonders for your machine, particularly when it comes to speed.

 Video editors, engineers, and animators work with huge files.
 And let us not forget these projects need plenty of editing and making them larger.